By: Katie Workman, The Mom 100

 - 1/4 cup olive oil

-- Kosher salt to taste 1 Asian pear, cut into 24 thin slices
+- 1 Asian pear, cut into 24 thin slices

-- Place baguette slices on baking sheet; brush lightly with olive oil, and sprinkle lightly with salt.
-Bake about 4 minutes until edges start to turn golden brown, remove and let cool.
+- Place baguette slices on a baking sheet.
+Brush lightly with olive oil, and sprinkle lightly with salt.
+Bake 4 to 5 minutes until edges start to turn golden brown.
+Remove and let cool.
 (They will firm up as they cool, so don’t overbake them.)

 - Layer a piece of pear, a piece of prosciutto and a couple of pieces of cheese on each baguette slice.
 Lightly drizzle each crostini with the honey.
 Give a quick grind of pepper over the top.